johnston9/shot-caller/README.md

 ### Content

-All content was written by the developer and Capital Numbers.
+All content was written by the developer and Capital Numbers Infotech.
+[Capital Numbers](https://www.capitalnumbers.com/)

 ### Media